 Already watched Barbarians?
 Share your thoughts with us on Twitter here!

-Olivia Wells is a junior from Philadelphia, PA, majoring in Classical Studies, with a concentration in Mediterranean Archaeology, and minoring in History and French.
+Olivia Wells (College ’22) is a student at the University of Pennsylvania majoring in Classical Studies (Mediterranean Archaeology) and minoring in History and French.